Seiya Suzuki Preview, Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA among all league pitching staffs (4.70).
+- The Reds' 4.69 team ERA ranks 24th among all league pitching staffs.

-- Reds pitchers combine to allow 184 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The Reds allow the third-most home runs in baseball (188 total, 1.4 per game).

-- His most recent appearance was on Sunday against the Arizona Diamondbacks, when the righty threw 6 2/3 innings, surrendering two earned runs while giving up seven hits.
+- The lefty last pitched on Tuesday against the San Francisco Giants, when he threw 3 1/3 innings, allowing three earned runs while giving up five hits.

+- The 24-year-old has put up an ERA of 3.35, with 10 strikeouts per nine innings, in 16 games this season.
+Opponents are hitting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.